In this Article

 Predicting flash floods is a challenging endeavour due to several factors:

-Spatial and Temporal Scales: Flash floods occur on small spatial and temporal scales, making them difficult to monitor effectively using conventional rain and discharge measurement networks (Marchi et al., 2010).
+- Spatial and Temporal Scales: Flash floods occur on small spatial and temporal scales, making them difficult to monitor effectively using conventional rain and discharge measurement networks.

 Climate Change and Flash Floods

-Climate change encompasses long-term environmental shifts, including a significant rise in global temperatures over the past century (Kumar et al., 2021).
+Climate change encompasses long-term environmental shifts, including a significant rise in global temperatures over the past century.
 Projections indicate a further increase of 1.8 to 4°C in the 21st century.

 Impact on Extreme Weather

-The rise in temperature, primarily driven by greenhouse gas emissions, has ushered in a host of challenges, including a surge in extreme weather events (Kumar et al., 2021).
+The rise in temperature, primarily driven by greenhouse gas emissions, has ushered in a host of challenges, including a surge in extreme weather events.
 European countries have experienced weather patterns previously unseen, complicating disaster preparedness and response.

 Intensification of Hydrological Cycle

-Evidence points to an intensifying hydrological cycle due to global warming, contributing to the increased frequency and severity of flash floods (Marchi et al., 2010).
-This intensification results from changes in climate, storm patterns, and river discharge conditions.
+Evidence points to an intensifying hydrological cycle due to global warming, contributing to the increased frequency and severity of flash floods.
+This intensification results from changes in climate, storm pattern and river discharge conditions.

 Conclusion